 - Once the invoice is selected, you will be prompted with the same questions asking which charges to include on the invoices.

-PO Number This is a text field where you can store a Purchase Order number from your customer.
+PO Number This is a text field where you can store your customer’s Purchase Order number.

-Default Labor Phase – If the work order has a default labor phase set technicians will not be prompted to set a labor phase when checking in to the work order.
-This selection will be used instead.
-New in 9.0608
+Default Labor Phase – If the work order has a default labor phase set, technicians will not be prompted to set a labor phase when checking in to the work order.
+The system will use this selection instead.

-Linked Work Orders – Every technician will have a work order, even if they are working on the same job.
-Linked work orders show you who else is working with you and you can see their work order by clicking the View button.
-Another advantage of linked work orders is that the information entered on one work order can also be updated on the other linked work orders.
+Linked Work Orders – Every technician will have a work order, even if they work on the same job.
+Linked work orders show you who is working with you, and you can see their work order by clicking the View button.
+Another advantage of linked work orders is that when someone changes one work order, the system automatically updates the linked work orders.
 So if you have to change the date, time, or description, the linked work orders will also have the new details.
 Similarly, if Technician A completes a task on her work order, that task will show as completed on Technician B’s work order.
-And if Technician Be delivers a part on his work order, then the part will show as delivered on Technician A’s work order as well.
+And if Technician B delivers a part on his work order, then the part will show as delivered on Technician A’s work order as well.

 Every Linked Work Order displays:

 - Ref# – the unique ID of the linked work order

 - Technician – the name of the tech associated with the linked work order